What is a Home Inspection? | Oklahoma Home Inspections 🏡

 Appraisals estimate the value of the property for lenders.

-Home inspections evaluate the condition of the home for YOU, the buyer.
+Home inspections evaluate the condition of the home for THE BUYER.

 If you hire a good home inspector, it's likely that you will receive a LONG list of defects.Your inspector should also be able to communicate and distinguish the "moderate" defects from "major" defects, for your knowledge.